stolostron/multiclusterhub-repo/docs/Onboarding.md

 The chart must be valid and helm linted.

-### Contributing.md
+### Contributing a Chart

-Before beginning to onboard your chart, please see our [contributind.md](https://github.com/open-cluster-management/multicloudhub-repo/blob/main/CONTRIBUTING.md).
+Before beginning to onboard your chart, please see our [contributing.md](https://github.com/open-cluster-management/multicloudhub-repo/blob/main/CONTRIBUTING.md).
 Follow the steps here for to ensure that the repo owners are aware of the desired change and can handle the desired change in a standard fashion.

 ### Service Account